orestescm76/orestescm76/README.md

 # Hi there, I'm Orestes 👋
-I'm a computer engineer studying in Jaén (22 years old) and I have some projects.
+I'm a computer engineer in Seville (23 years old) and I have some projects.
 I like programming and videogames, and I enjoy listening to music all day.
 ## 🔭 I’m currently working on...
 ### Cassiopeia 2.0
 A music manager made in C#.
 It can manage digital albums, CDs, Vinyl records and it can even sync with your Spotify!
 It's my main project, and it's the most time consuming.
 [You can check it out here](https://github.com/orestescm76/cassiopeia)